|

 are visitor number

-The counter had reset at 100,000 hits.
+counter resets at 100,000 hits.

 Be